shopware/sw-sync-cli/README.md

     entity_path: "stock"
   - file_column: "tax id"
     entity_path: "taxId"
+  - file_column: "tax rate"
+    # entity path can resolve "To-One-Associations" of any depth
+    entity_path: "tax.taxRate"
+  - file_column: "manufacturer name"
+    # They can also use the optional chaining '?.' operator to fall back to null
+    # if the association is null
+    entity_path: "manufacturer?.name"
+  - file_column: "manufacturer id"
+    # for importing, you also need the association id in the association object
+    entity_path: "manufacturer?.id"
   - file_column: "gross price EUR"
     key: "gross_price_eur"
   - file_column: "net price EUR"